chirangaalwis/Demo-App/README.md

 This Java IntelliJ IDEA project has been packaged as a jar.

 First, clone the Java-Kubernetes-Web-Artifact-Handler repo and build it using Apache Maven.
-(Java target version is 1.7)
+(Java target version is jdk 1.7)

 Maven-shade-plugin has been used to bundle up the required dependencies hence, when executing the java-web-artifact-handler-1.0-SNAPSHOT.jar, the uber-java-web-artifact-handler-1.0-SNAPSHOT.jar has to be in the classpath.(both jar files in the same folder)